asanCar/cloud-engineer-course/docs/module_1/chapter_1.md

     # ...block finished.
     # Block Timer took 0.5XXX seconds
     ```

 ## **1.7 Advanced Error Handling**

 - **Objective:** Learn to create and use custom exceptions for more specific error reporting.

 - **Topics:**

   - **`try...except`:** The fundamental block for handling errors.
 Code that might raise an exception goes in the `try` part, and code to run if a specific error occurs goes in the `except` part.

   - **Handling specific exception types vs. broad `Exception`:** It's best practice to catch _specific_ errors you anticipate (like `ValueError` or `FileNotFoundError`).
 Catching a broad `Exception` can hide bugs or catch errors you didn't intend to handle (like `SystemExit` or `KeyboardInterrupt`), making debugging harder.

   - `else` block: Code that runs only if no exceptions occurred in the `try` block.

   - `finally` block: Code that runs _always_ (cleanup).

   - `raise` is used to raise Exceptions.

   - Custom exception classes can be created inheriting from `Exception` or more specific built-ins.

   - **Chaining exceptions (`raise NewException from original_exception`):** This preserves the original error context, making it easier to debug the root cause when wrapping exceptions.

 - **Example Snippet (Custom Exception & Chaining):**

-    ```
+    ```python
     # --- Example 1: Custom Exception & Chaining ---
     class InsufficientFundsError(Exception):
         """Custom exception for bank account operations."""